carryegaulin31/about-new/README.md

-My name is Carrye Gaulin and I am a former bartender and current student in the tech field.
+#About me: My name is Carrye Gaulin and I am a former bartender and current student in the tech field.